Rotary friction welding: Heat and mechanical affected zones

-Friction work is converted into rise of temperature in the welding zone area, and as a result of this the weld structure is changed.
-In typical rotary friction welding process rise of temperature at the beginning of process should be more extensively away from the axis of rotation because points away axis have greater linear velocity and in time of weld the temperature disperses according to thermal conductivity welded parts.
+Friction work is converted into increased temperatures at the welding zone, and as a result, the weld structure is changed.
+In typical rotary friction welding processes, rise of temperature at the beginning of processes should be further from the axis of rotation, because points further from the axis have greater linear velocity.
+During the weld, the temperature disperses according to the thermal conductivity of the welded parts.

 Picture shows weld zones in friction welding.